 A fight had broken out earlier, and police arrested one of the belligerents.
 Men lit little firecrackers to make the women jump.
 Patrolman Benjamin Alexander had gone into the club, looking for a jewel thief.
 He would not come out alive.

 "Aren't these lights getting dim?" he said.
-The porter pointed out sand sifting down from the ceiling.
+The porter then pointed out sand sifting down from the ceiling.

 The lights went dark, what sounded like fireworks crackled, a women cried out and the floor suddenly dropped.
 There was an awful crash and a huge gap opened in the floor.